NYPL/ami-preservation/ami_scripts/README.md

 ### digitization_performance_tracker.py

-This script is designed to fetch and visualize digitization performance statistics from the AMIDB (Asset Management Information Database).
-It allows users to generate detailed reports and visualizations by fiscal or calendar year, and can filter results based on specific digitization engineers.
+This script generates production statistics and visualizations from the AMIDB.
+It fetches data, processes it, and creates various plots to summarize the digitization performance, compiling all results into a comprehensive PDF report.

 ```python3 digitization_performance_tracker.py -s <source_directory> [-f] [-e <engineer_names>] [-H]```